MicrosoftDocs/power-platform/power-platform/guidance/architecture/real-world-examples/sharepoint-canvas.md

 author: slaouist
 ms.service: power-platform
 ms.topic: conceptual
-ms.date: 06/20/2021
+ms.date: 08/10/2021
 ms.author: mehdis
 ms.reviewer: kvivek
 ---

 # Using the SharePoint connector with canvas apps

 SharePoint is a great data source for organizations with a strong Microsoft 365 practice who are starting their journey with Power Apps.
 The SharePoint connector allows app makers to quickly connect to SharePoint lists and perform create, read, update, and delete operations in a simple and efficient way.
-SharePoint as a data source is well-suited for apps with a simple object model and limited number of tables (lists) and relationships among those tables.
+SharePoint as a data source is well suited for apps with a simple object model and limited number of tables (lists) and relationships among those tables.
 The SharePoint connector is also adequate for apps that don't require more complex security models such as row-level or field-level security.

 On the other hand, as data grows in size and complexity, app developers using SharePoint-based apps need to be aware of some limitations when searching and filtering data, due to the delegation support offered by the SharePoint connector.
 These limitations are documented in the [Understand delegation in a canvas app](/powerapps/maker/canvas-apps/delegation-overview) topic, and should be taken into account when choosing the right data source or back end for your app.